Public Art Special Projects

 Image: ART-ON-THE-MOVE bus art by Anna Podris (detail)

-Artist Bland Hoke's site-specific temporary public art will return for IBMA's 2016 World of Bluegrass event in downtown Raleigh, enhancing Bruno Lucchesi's iconic Sir Walter Raleigh sculpture with a bandstand created from hundreds of cast-off banjo parts.
+Artist Bland Hoke's site-specific temporary public art is a popular addition to the annual IBMA World of Bluegrass event in downtown Raleigh, enhancing Bruno Lucchesi's iconic Sir Walter Raleigh sculpture with a bandstand created from hundreds of cast-off banjo parts.
 Public art support provided by Deering Banjos.

 Before I Die...